 In some cases, children born with bicuspid aortic valves need surgery right away to repair it.

-In other cases, a bicuspid aortic valve may cause health problems later in life.
+In other cases, this condition may cause health problems later in life.
 Over time, calcium may build up on the valve, making it narrow, stiff, and less able to let blood flow through it properly.
 This condition is known as aortic stenosis.

 A bicuspid aortic valve may also not close properly, allowing blood to flow back into the heart.
 This condition is known as aortic valve insufficiency.